amaadoromar/CovidTracker19/README.md

 4 - Run the code.

-The graphical user interface (GUI) allows users to add and update patient data, view patient histories, and access statistics.
-The back-end of the software is powered by a SQL database that stores all the patient data and history.

 # Contribution

 If you would like to contribute to the project, please fork the repository and make changes on your own branch.
 When you are ready, create a pull request for review.

 # Informations and screenshots

+The graphical user interface (GUI) created using Windows Forms allows users to add and update patient data, view patient histories, and access statistics.
+The back-end of the software is powered by a SQL database that stores all the patient data and history.

 UML informations : https://amaador.com/cproject/